 Conjoint analysis works by breaking a product or service down into its component parts (referred to as attributes and levels), and then testing different combinations to identify what’s driving consumer preferences.
 Which phone do you prefer: $499 with a 6.5 inch screen, $299 with 19 hours battery life, or $399 but still has a headphone jack?
 Survey respondents choose from multiple combinations, then Multinomial Logistic Regression reveals the value of each item or ‘Part-Worth Utility’.
 Results are broken down by attribute and levels, so you can tell which screen size and battery life to maximize sales, and confidently drop the headphone jack like Apple did in 2017.

-There’s no reason conjoint analysis has to be limited to product attributes: its works on anything consumers choose between.
-If you break down your ad creative into its component parts, or memes, you can test different combinations to identify what’s driving clicks and conversions.
+There’s no reason conjoint analysis has to be limited to product attributes: its works on most things consumers choose between.
+If you're building houses, you could determine the part-worth utility of installing a swimming pool vs. the total price vs. the square footage vs. access to public transport, in order to prioritize your investment budget.
+As a marketer, the ideal situation to use Conjoint Analysis is before a new product is launched, to narrow down with data the best combination of features that consumers prefer.
+Post launch it can also be used to break down your ad creative into its component parts, or memes, so you can test different combinations to identify what’s driving clicks and conversions.